otaviocc/Coltrane/README.md

 swift run -c release ReactionDiffusionDemo 2048 12 200
 ```

-A Gray–Scott reaction–diffusion simulation — an iterative stencil, each step a parallel map over the grid with a barrier between steps, written in place into persistent double buffers.
+A Gray–Scott reaction–diffusion simulation, an iterative stencil, each step a parallel map over the grid with a barrier between steps, written in place into persistent double buffers.
 Deterministic and bit-identical regardless of how the rows are split.
 Writes a `reaction.pgm`.
 Unlike the other demos it is bulk-synchronous, so it is sensitive to per-barrier latency: Coltrane's lock-free spawn (idle workers re-poll on a ~1 ms interval) trails `async`/`await` unless each step is well over a millisecond, which larger grids ensure.
 Arguments: `[size] [maxVPs] [steps]`.

 ### GameOfLifeDemo